Psychic Youth, Inc. | Final Installment

 For the final installment, Saturday, May 8th, 2010, from 7-10pm, ten performers will inhabit the space; the lineup includes previous collaborators and some new advocators who were drawn to the intuitive approach.
 The final installment will serve as both the beginning and the end of what the collective had initially set out to do – create an enhanced living ritual environment.

 de la Cruz Contemporary Art Space: 23 NE 41 Street, Miami, Florida 33137

 Psychic Youth, Inc. is an interdisciplinary performance collective with a heavy emphasis on musical collaboration.
 Inspired by Throbbing GristleÊ¼s psychic rallies, PYI develops happenings that serve as ritualistic experiences where intuition and improvisation lead the usually task-driven acts.
 As a reaction to these times of global uncertainty and over-saturation of media, the collective focuses on obsessively analyzing human behavior and the power of the individual.
 A heavy dramatic intention and an appreciation for the occult are some of the components that form part of their ceremonies, during which they aim to engender empathy and attention in the viewer.
 “We believe the general public is in a state of emotional dormancy.
 The intention of our work is to disrupt this notion by stressing the importance of the recognition of emotion.”
-Psychic Youth, Inc., was founded in 2008 by Ricardo Guerrero, Ana Mendez and Federico Nessi.If you love Soul Of Miami, please consider leaving a testimonial.
+Psychic Youth, Inc., was founded in 2008 by Ricardo Guerrero, Ana Mendez and Federico Nessi.Thank you for using Soul Of Miami!